LeiShengyue/LeiShengyue.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 👋Hello!
 My name is Lei Shengyue(雷 声越/ライ セイエツ),a Chinese🇨🇳 student studying in Japan🇯🇵.
-I am currently in my 1st year of a master's program at Tokyo Medical and Dental University, majoring in Cancer Biology🧫.
+I am currently in my 1st year of a master's program at Institute of Science Tokyo(Tokyo Medical and Dental University), majoring in Cancer Biology🧫.

 📅Since last year, when I was still an undergraduate student, I have been conducting research on Cancer and Chromosomal Instability, specifically Aneuploidy🧬, at the Experimental Pathology Department of the Cancer Institute of the Japanese Foundation for Cancer Research in Ariake, Tokyo.📍